Aryan-Rajesh-Python/Smart-Shuttle-System-with-Advanced-data-analytics/README.md

-# RFID-Based Payment Collection System
+# Smart Shuttle System with Advanced data analytics

 ### Overview
 This project implements an RFID-based payment collection system for student ID cards, aimed at improving transaction efficiency and enhancing user experience.